 It’s easy to see why so many people are drawn to the Central Coast — beautiful beaches and waterways, fantastic restaurants and cafes, great shopping and a wonderful laid back lifestyle.

-- Don't over capitalize.
-Remember you are purchasing an investment property and you will not be living in this house - don't purchase your dream home.
+Don’t over capitalise.
+Remember you are purchasing an investment property and you will not be living in this house – don’t purchase your dream home.
 You need to be emotionally unattached to this property.

-- The numbers need to stack up - get some financial advise.
+The numbers need to stack up – get some financial advice.